mousepawmedia/devdocs/network/source/serverconfig/linode.rst

 Of course, we would change the ``mousepawgames.net`` part to match the domain name we're getting the certificate for.

-..
-NOTE:: If you're needing to add a domain or subdomain to an existing
+..  note:: If you're needing to add a domain or subdomain to an existing
     certificate, use the command above, and include the :code:`--expand` flag as the first argument after ``certonly``.